 Design thinking is not a new topic here on our blog.
 However, many are still under the impression that design thinking is a method that can only be applied to designers or those working in product development.
 When in actuality, design thinking is a methodology that can be applied to basically any role or industry, but especially leadership roles.
 Design thinking is not just a method that can be applied to better understanding and addressing customer problems but is also an extremely valuable leadership philosophy that can help improve companies in industries everywhere.[Read More]

-The two-wheel culture is growing in popularity every day where we see more and more people decide to ride to work, to class, or just ride for fun.
-Some say it’s because it’s cheaper to drive a motorcycle than a car, others want to ride a bicycle to work because it's healthier.
-Technology for this culture is not falling so far behind.
+The two-wheel culture is growing in popularity every day; we see more and more people opt to ride to work, to class, or just ride for fun.
+Some claim their decision is cost driven and that it's simply more economical to drive a motorcycle than a car, others select a traditional bicycle work commute because it's healthier.
+Technology for this culture is attempting to keep pace.
 New AR equipped motorcycle helmets are being produced with a rearview camera, navigation, music, phone call, SOS alerts, among other features.
-This is awesome, but, does that make it safe?[Read More]
+This is awesome, but, does that make it safer for the vehicle operator?